 To Prepare the Glaze:

 - Add the cream cheese and powdered sugar to a mixing bowl.
 Beat them together with a mixer until they are combined.
-Add the vanilla and 2 teaspoon of milk and beat them together until smooth and slightly runny.
-Add additional milk 1 teaspoon at a time until you achieve your desired consistency.
+Add the vanilla and 2 tsp of milk and beat them together until smooth and slightly runny.
+Add additional milk 1 tsp at a time until you achieve your desired consistency.

 - A thicker glaze will let you pipe on a decorative drizzle and a thinner glaze will spread more evenly.